 Romeago: "They burned down my Mom's house and my sister's house.
 My Mom said about 400 Anuak were killed and they are still finding bodies in the bush and in the river.
 My other sister ran with her family into the bush, we haven't heard from her.
-We don't know if she and her kids are alive."
+We don't know if she and her kids are alive.
+WE are just praying.
+My Mom was crying on the telephone.
+I am going crazy now."